Piano - Community Music School

 Lydia Rudd

-Lydia Rudd is a student at Appalachian State University and is pursuing her bachelor’s in Music Therapy, and a Piano Performance Certificate.
+Lydia Rudd is a student at Appalachian State University and is pursuing her Master of Music Therapy, having completed a bachelor’s in Music Therapy and a Piano Performance Certificate from the Hayes School of Music.
 She started taking piano lessons at the age of 5 with Yelena Eckemoff, and is now studying with Dr. Rodney Reynerson.
 Lydia has performed as a solo pianist, accompanist, and church musician.
 In her free time, she enjoys hiking, reading, cooking and baking.

 Music Experience